datarza/DevExpress-Reporting-Extensions/README.md

 #### What else is inside?

-In addition to building grids, extensions contain many features that allows to create headers and footers, groups and additional calculations for summaries,  page numbering and nested Master-Detail reports.
-These extensions can be easily expanded.
+DevExpress Report Extensions contain features, that allows to create headers and footers, groups and additional calculations for summaries, grids and column headers, page numbering and nested Master-Detail reports.
+These extensions can be easily expanded with different styles and design.

 #### Support or Contact